zalavariandris/vanishing_lines_for_blender/README.md

 - [x] FIX quad mode
 - [ ] ADD reference distance
 - [ ] ADD axis assignment

+- [ ] when a line is zero length, there is an unhandled error

+- [ ] show errors in the UI, and phrase them to be helpful.

 - [ ] FIX while dragging controlpoint, move them with mouse instead of setting the coords to the mousepos
 - [ ] ADD slow point drag with SHIFT